wpilibsuite/allwpilib/ntcore/doc/time-sync-protocol.md

 Time Synchronization Protocol (TSP) participants can assume either a server role or a client role.
 The server role is responsible for listening for incoming time synchronization requests from clients and replying appropriately.
 The client role is responsible for sending "Ping" messages to the server and listening for "Pong" replies to estimate the offset between the server and client time bases.

 All time values shall use units of microseconds.
-The epoch of the time base this is measured against is unspecified.
+The epoch of the time base this is measured against is unspecified, but when working with NetworkTables, server implementers shall use `nt::Now`.

-Clients shall periodically (e.g. every few seconds) send, in a manner that minimizes transmission delays, a **TSP Ping Message** that contains the client's current local time.
+Clients shall periodically send, in a manner that minimizes transmission delays, a **TSP Ping Message** that contains the client's current local time.

-When the server receives a **TSP Ping Message** from any client, it shall respond to the client, in a manner that minimizes transmission delays, with a **TSP Pong message** encoding a timestamp of its (the server's) current local time (in microseconds), and the client-provided data value.
+When the server receives a [**TSP Ping Message**](#tsp-ping) from any client, it shall respond to the client, in a manner that minimizes transmission delays, with a [**TSP Pong message**](#tsp-pong) encoding a timestamp of its (the server's) current local time (in microseconds), and the client-provided data value.

 When the client receives a **TSP Pong Message** from the server, it shall verify that the `Client Local Time` corresponds to the currently in-flight TSP Ping message; if not, it shall drop this packet.
 The round trip time (RTT) shall be computed from the delta between the message's data value and the current local time.
-If the RTT is less than that from previous measurements, the client shall use the timestamp in the message plus ½ the RTT as the server time equivalent to the current local time, and use this equivalence to compute server time base timestamps from local time for future messages.
+The client shall use the timestamp in the message plus ½ the RTT as the server time equivalent to the current local time, and use this equivalence to compute server time base timestamps from local time for future messages.

 ## Transport